 - A Bump is a sudden change, and can refer to a snap in color, size or intensity.

-- A Slide is when you change from following one person to another without turning off your light.
+- A Slide is when you change from following one person to another without turning off your light, as smoothly as possible.

 - The LD will usually either call for a slow Fadeout (with a number count for timing) or a sudden Blackout/snap on.
 Sometimes a blackout will be followed by a Restore, which means come back up the way you were previously.